kalekdev/uni/semester-1/nus-1/notes.typ

 TODO:
 - principle of how analog ammeters work

 TODO: Why does the circular field get pushed up in a homogenous field?

-Explain bivector field and pseudovectors, why the magnetic lines make sense
-Reference answer:
+Reference answer:\
 "
 The real reason is that the magnetic field is not a vector quantity.
 It’s better thought of as a ‘bivector’: an oriented plane instead of an oriented line.
 From this perspective, the magnetic field does not point along a line, but rather curls around in planes, which makes the resulting force make much more sense.